mattermost/docs/source/deployment/cluster.rst

  - Compliance exports
  - Elasticsearch indexing

 Run all job servers with ``--noschedule flag``, then set ``JobSettings.RunScheduled`` to ``true`` in config.json for all app servers in the cluster.
-The cluster leader at any given time will then be responsible for scheduling recurring jobs.
+The cluster leader will then be responsible for scheduling recurring jobs at any given time.

 For increased performance, use a standalone job server when running in High Availability mode.